Massive earthquake leaves devastation in Haiti

 UNICEF and partners are on the ground providing emergency assistance for children and their families.

 Early in the morning of 14 August 2021, a 7.2 magnitude earthquake rocked Haiti, causing hospitals, schools and homes to collapse, claiming hundreds of lives, and leaving communities in crisis.
-UNICEF estimates that about 1.2 million people, including 540,000 children, have been affected by the powerful earthquake.
+By mid-September, around 650,000 people, including about 260,000 children, were estimated to be in need of humanitarian assistance.

 Children and their families urgently need health care and clean water.
 Those who are displaced need shelter.
 Children who have been separated from their families amidst the chaos need protection.
 UNICEF is working with partners to help keep children and families safe.